leonidasmi/lm-featured-post/README.txt

 License: MIT License
 License URI: https://opensource.org/licenses/MIT

-Mark a post as "Featured Post".
+Custom WordPress plugin to add the functionality to mark a post as "Featured Post".

 == Description ==